maxxgx/motion-graphs/README.md

 ./main
 ```
 ## Windows
-Currently, only Visual Studio 17 is supported.
+Currently, windows is not fully supported.
+However, an early demo version can be accessed with Visual Studio 17.
 Change branch to dev-vs to access the working VS solution:
 ```
 git checkout dev-vs
 ```